owulveryck/blog/content/post/choreography.md

 > What we need is a new way to do configuration management - _James Shubin_, see [his blog post](https://ttboj.wordpress.com/2016/01/18/next-generation-configuration-mgmt/) which ispired me

+I came back home very excited about this.

+### From system configuration management...

+I did system administration and engineering for years.
+Configuration management was the answer to the growing of the infrastructure.
+Config management allowed us to

+- Get the systems reliable
+- Get the best efficiency possible from the infrastructure
+- Maintain a low TCO
+...

+It was all "system centric", so the application could be deposed and run in best conditions.

+### ... to application full description

+A couple of years ago, maybe because of the DevOps movement, my missions were getting more and more application centric (which is good).
+Actually infrastructure has not been considered as a needed cost anymore.

+Thanks to _Agility_, _DevOps_, and the emergent notion of product (as opposed to project), **Application and infrastructure are now seen as a whole**.

+Therefore, the setup of the application must not rely only on programmed configuration management tools anymore, but on its complete **topology**

 Here is what I may tell you about thoses poins:

 # You don't need configuration management...